Last updated July 2026

 | Entry | Free; open daily |

-The Maple Grove is one of the most visited parts of the reserve, particularly in autumn when the maples turn gold and red.
-In spring, cherry trees produce a display of light pink blossom.
-Both seasons draw visitors specifically for the colour.
-A Peace Memorial provides a focal point within the park.
+The Maple Grove draws visitors each autumn when the trees display vibrant gold and red foliage.
+In spring the cherry trees produce a lighter display of pink blossom.
+A Peace Memorial provides a focal point for reflection within the broader landscape of memorial trees.

 Where to Learn More

-Rotorua Lakes Council — Centennial Park — official reserve information.
+Rotorua Lakes Council – Centennial Park: official page with access details, facilities and rules.

-Rotorua NZ — Centennial Park — visitor guide with facilities and what to expect.
+Rotorua NZ – Centennial Park: visitor information and seasonal highlights.

 Frequently Asked Questions